leonardoaramaki/kadb/README.md

 -------------

  * List all attached devices.
- * Run shell commands directly on device or emulator.
+ * Run shell commands directly on device or emulator (no interactive shell **yet**).
  * Pull files from device/emulator.
  * Push files from host.
- * Can run from the command line using the jar/gradle.
+ * Can queryAdb from the command line using the jar/gradle.

-For the moment, in order to run this project you need to clone and build it first.
+For the moment, in order to queryAdb this project you need to clone and build it first.
 The project uses gradle as its build system so it should be simple enough.

 The project can now generate a jar file which you can use it as a cli utility, just like adb.

-In order to run the sample
+In order to queryAdb the sample

 ```
 ./gradlew launch -q